ColonelD10/create-vm/README.md

 - Remote Desktop
 # Operating Systems Used
 - Windows 11
+# Process Overview
+- Create Resource Group
+- Create Virtual Machine in Resource Group
+- Obtain Virtual Machine's Public IP Address from Azure
+- Connect to it using Remote Desktop
 # Create Resource Group
 Your first step is to create a resource group for the virtual machine to live in.
 This will decide the global region that your cloud server will reside in and you can organize it with a name.